Heritage n. ˈher.ɪ.tɪdʒ

 (iii) 2007 – 14 ~ At the airport, I am German and Nigerian; while studying in Britain, I am Nigerian; while studying in the U.S. I fluctuate in and out of being African, Black, Nigerian, German-Nigerian; while in Nigeria, I am a Nigerian and an oyibo – Nigerian pidgin word for light skinned people / white people / westernized.
 Only with my close family does my nationality truly feel whole.

 (v) 2014 ~ I start school in the U.S and experience what Chimamanda Ngozi Adichie describes in her speech The Danger of The Single Story: “Before I went to the U.S. I didn’t consciously identify as African.
 But, in the U.S., whenever Africa came up, people turned to me.
 Never mind that I knew nothing about places like Namibia.”

-(vi) 2014 ~ An American classmate offers me her plate of scraps and says she has done her part feeding a starving child of Africa.
+(vi) 2014 ~ A classmate offers me her plate of scraps and says she has done her part feeding a starving child of Africa.
 I swallow my words, afraid to be judged, now ashamed of my cowardice, then hurt by their laughter, now thrown into my thoughts, smiling through my teeth.
 An inner voice tells me “it’s just a joke” but all I feel are my true emotions.